ECON 311: Analytical Tools for Economists

 The goal of the final project is to write a research paper using the tools covered in this course.
 Projects will demonstrate students’ competency using R and their ability to articulate technical concepts.
 Projects will be uploaded to, or embedded within, a student’s ePortfolio by the end of the course.
 See the Final Project’s page for more information.

-It should be noted that, including the checkpoints, the final project is 30% of your final grade.
+It should be noted that, including the project checkpoints, the final project is a large portion of your final grade.
 Therefore, it’s important to keep up with the checkpoints and be in communication with me about your project throughout the course.

 ePortfolio